-- A pumping station dating from the late 19th century as the main water source, delivering clean, but unfiltered water
+- A pumping station dating from the late 19th century is Falmouth’s main water source, delivering clean, but unfiltered water.

-- Increased regulations mandating tight water and waste water quality levels that are difficult to meet.
+- Increased regulations that mandate tight water and waste water quality levels that are difficult to meet.

 - Budget constraints that force the town to re-think their usual 24/7 staffing model for the summer months.

 Given this, the local government decided to invest in a reliable, modern control and information architecture.
 While Falmouth was comfortable with including standard controls, PLC’s and actuators, they realized that running the SCADA and related control/information software on a standard server would only give them 99% reliability and expose them to unplanned downtime.

 Falmouth determined that using standard servers would result in roughly three unplanned downtime events each year, resulting in approximately 3 ½ days each year without operational water and wastewater management systems.
 This was unacceptable to the water department, who also acknowledged that their expertise was not in maintaining computer systems, but in running water & waste water operations.

 This is precisely the type of situation where edge computing is most valuable – a remote environment where applications run critical tasks and functions with little or no IT expertise.